JasonSFuller/mirror/docs/dhcp-dns.md

 ## Install git

-This is for colored output when spot checking configs, since `diff` does not include the `--color` flag in the current RHEL/CentOS 7 releases.
+This is for colored output.
+It isn't strictly necessary, but I use it below when spot checking configs, since `diff` does not include the `--color` flag in the current RHEL/CentOS 7 (and earlier) releases.

 	yum -y install git
 	git config --global color.ui auto

-Then you can do things like this, even for files **not** in a git repo:
+Then you can do things like this, even for files **not** in a git repo (`--no-index`):

 	git diff --no-index old.txt new.txt